funstgr/PizzaPalace/README.md

-## Java Poker Table 2 player 5 card stud dealer and analysis Engine with JUnit tests
+## Java Pizza Palace Web App with API
 This is a java based Web App which uses properties file to act as a database for API operations.
 It is built on top of Spring and can be launched in any tomcat server which is capable of deploying a war.

 This was built in 2012 and uses JQuery